 - Bake in 425 F oven for 10 minutes.

 - While the peaches are baking, in a large bowl combine the flour, 1/4 cup white sugar, 1/4 cup brown sugar, baking powder, and salt.
 Cut in the cold butter with your fingers, a pastry blender, or a fork and continue until mixture looks like coarse meal.
 Stir in the cup of boiling water until just combined.

 - Remove the peaches from the oven.
-Drop the batter by spoonfuls over the top.
+Pour or spoon the batter over the top.